hu-al/sir-form/README.md

-# sir-form 📝
+# SIR-Form 📝

-**Single Responsibility Form Handler** – An elegant and fully typed way to handle forms in React, based on **constraints** and **messages**, designed to showcase architecture, abstraction, and advanced TypeScript skills.
+**SIngle Responsibility Form handler** – An elegant and fully typed way to handle forms in React, based on **constraints** and **messages**, designed to showcase architecture, abstraction, and advanced TypeScript skills.

 ---